 A long weekend in Barcelona

 We left bright and early in the morning for our short flight – less than 2 hours – to Barcelona.
 We were in the city and checked into our hotel before it was even lunchtime.

 We set out for a walk to get our first taste of the city, both metaphorically and literally, as our plan was to find a place for lunch.
 We hit our hangry limit just after 1:00 and the (quite touristy, but convenient) restaurant we chose was practically empty.
-I was aware that people generally eat meals later in Spain, and yet it’s still sort of odd when you get there, it’s 1:30 and this large, popular restaurant is a ghost town.
+I was aware that people generally eat meals later in Spain, and yet it’s still sort of odd when you get there, it’s 1:30pm and this large, popular restaurant is still a ghost town.

-Anyway, over our meal of essentially high-end fast food, we planned a bit of how we wanted to organize our few days; when to visit the Sagrada Familia basilica, when to see the beaches, and most importantly, when we were going to hit Frenchman’s favorite tapas place.
+Anyway, over our meal of essentially high-end fast food, we planned a bit of how we wanted to organize our days; when to visit the Sagrada Familia basilica, when to see the beaches, and most importantly, when we were going to hit Frenchman’s favorite tapas place.